moderndatacompany/dataos.info/docs/index.md

 ### **Understand Interfaces**

-In this section, learn about the interfaces that interact with DataOS services and components for efficient data operations and control.
+The Interfaces section in the documentation introduces various ways to interact with DataOS services and components.

 <div class= "grid cards" markdown>